Regaladfr/GPiCase2-Script/README.md

 # GPiCase2-Script improved
 The RetroFlag GPiCase 2 CM4 safe shutdown script will automatically switch between the LCD display and HDMI output when using the dock.

-LCD and HDMI "config.txt" auto saved when switching screen.
+->LCD and HDMI "config.txt" auto saved when switching screen.
-Multiswitch and attract-mode safeshutdown support.
+->Attract-mode safeshutdown support.
+->GPICase 2 sound config added

 ## Before installing the script：
 **Make sure that the GPiCase2 patch is installed.**